cavo789/blog/blog/2024/07/16/makefile_tips/index.md

 #### Some git targets

-When variables have been initialised, we can do things like this:
+When variables have been initialized, we can do things like this:

 ```makefile
 git_open_repo: